jmcnamara/xlsxwriter.lua/dev/docs/source/working_with_cell_notation.rst

 Cell Utility Functions
 ======================

-The Xlsxwriter.lua ``utility`` module contains several helper functions for dealing with A1 notation as shown below.
+The ``xlsxwriter.utility`` module contains several helper functions for dealing with A1 notation.
 These functions can be imported and used as follows::

     local Utility = require "xlsxwriter.utility"

     cell = Utilty.rowcol_to_cell(1, 2) --> C2

+The available functions are shown below.

 rowcol_to_cell()